 God is always greater than any of our problems and circumstances.
 Jesus said, “The things which are impossible with men are possible with God” (Luke 18:27).
 He is our ‘safe state of being’ and ‘a shelter from danger and misfortune.’
 No matter what we are going through, He is there and ready to take us inside His protection.

 All God desires is for us to put our faith and trust in Him, and Him alone.
 When we cling to some man-made methodology or rule and simultaneously try to escape into His presence, it will never work.
 It is like trying to erect a tent or shelter in the middle of a fierce rainstorm, and wondering why we are soaking wet.
 As long as we cling to this world’s system for help, God cannot provide the safe keeping that we need.

 When Jesus sacrificed His life on a cross in our place almost two thousand years ago, He made a way for us to enter into God’s kingdom, and be sheltered from the storms in our life.
 By admitting our wrongdoings to Him, then giving them up completely and surrendering our life over to Him, we enable Him to be our protection from adversity.
 There is nothing complicated about this—God just wants us to believe in Him.

 Through thick or thin, it is God who wants to be the only shelter we will ever need.
 “I will say of the Lord, He is my refuge and my fortress: my God; in Him will I trust.”
 (Psalm 91:2).
 Is He your fortress and high tower right now?
 Or are you trusting in your frail and fallible self?

 “In God is my salvation and my glory: the rock of my strength, and my refuge, is in God.
 Trust in Him at all times; ye people, pour out your heart before Him: God is a refuge for us”(Psalm 62:7,8 emphasis added).

-For more information on making God your refuge, please visit our section on how to enter God’s kingdom.
+For more information on making God your refuge, please visit our page on The Way to God.